 Back to my tips!
 Ok so tip #4 is to press the sprinkles down into the cookies before baking.
 Just use the back of a spoon.
 This helps the sprinkles stick.
 After pressing the other sprinkles down, you can add the edible glitter stars.
 I don’t suggest doing this *before* pressing the others down because the stars will stick to your spoon instead of the cookie.

 5) Smell the cookies as they bake.
-Ok so that’s not really a tip as much as something you’re going to do anyway, but oh my gosh.
-These cookies.
-I wish you could smell them through the screen!
+Ok so that’s not really a tip as much as something you’re going to do anyway, but oh my gosh I wish you could smell them through the screen!
 They easily take home the award for best smelling (lol).
 But seriously, my hands smelled like pancakes and the cookies smelled and tasted like maple cinnamon rolls.

 All is right in the world when cookies remind you of cinnamon rolls.

 Last tip.
-Give them a dunk into white chocolate.
-You won’t regret this.
+Instead of decorating with traditional royal icing, give the maple cinnamon sugar cookies a dunk into white chocolate.
+You won’t regret this!

 Aren’t these so pretty?
 I’m taking another batch to a holiday party this weekend to show ’em off.
 Maple cinnamon star cookies, everyone!
 Enjoy.Print